 Some species have other physical features that distinguish the sexes.
 For example, male veiled chameleons (Chamaeleo calyptratus) possess small heel spurs at the time of hatching, while females do not.

 Male lizards have paired reproductive structures, called hemipenes.
 They carry their hemipenes inverted, inside the bases of their tails, and evert them during mating.
 These hemipenes sometimes create visible bulges at the base of the lizard's tail.
 It is often helpful to arch your pet's tail over his back gently, which allows you to visualize the paired hemipenal bulges.
-Twisting the tail -- again, gently -- to the left or right may also cause the bulges to pop out more.
+Twisting the tail—again, gently—to the left or right may also cause the bulges to pop out more.

-The males of many common species in the pet trade grow much larger than their female counterparts do.
+One common male and female lizard difference is that the males of many common species in the pet trade grow much larger than their female counterparts do.
 Green iguana (Iguana iguana) males, for example, may reach 7 feet in length, while females rarely exceed 5 feet.
 Most male monitor lizards (Varanus spp.) grow larger than females do, as do male anoles (Anolis spp.).

-The opposite trend does occur; in fact, according to Eric R. Pianka -- one of the world’s leading authorities on lizards -- the opposite trend is more common, at least among desert-dwelling lizards.
+The opposite trend does occur, and may even be more common among desert-dwelling lizards.
 Among species in the pet trade, examples include some knob-tailed geckos (Nephrurus spp.) and stump-tailed chameleons (Brookesia spp.).
 In all cases, use care when considering size as a diagnostic criterion for sex.
 Individual variation, differences in age or history, and other factors may complicate the process.

 Males of some species possess enlarged pores along the lower surface of their rear legs or in front of their vents.
 However, many females have rudimentary pores, and the degree to which they differ from those of males varies from one species to the next.
-Males of some species -- including leopard geckos (Eublepharis macularius) and bearded dragons (Pogona vitticeps) -- produce waxy secretions from these pores.
+Males of some species—including leopard geckos (Eublepharis macularius) and bearded dragons (Pogona vitticeps)—produce waxy secretions from these pores.
 You may observe males of these species rubbing their pores on the substrate as a form of territorial marking.

 If you still cannot determine the sex of your lizard, your veterinarian may be able to provide the answers you seek.
 Sometimes, by virtue of their considerable experience, reptile-oriented veterinarians can correctly judge subtle characteristics that indicate a specimen's sex.
 They can also perform a variety of different techniques to collect more information.

-Alternatively, your vet may try to evert the hemipenes -- if they are present -- manually, by applying gentle pressure to the animal's tail base.
+Alternatively, your vet may try to evert the hemipenes—if they are present—manually, by applying gentle pressure to the animal's tail base.
 If these techniques fail to produce results, your vet can pass a small camera into your pet's body, through which he can visualize your pet's testes or ovaries and thereby determine your pet's sex.